bluesoft/bee/README.md

 # Bee

 A tool for managing database changes.
-Today is embedded deployment tasks, along with validation tests.

-Note: deprecated code is used by ANT, should be operated only version of MAVEN.
+Note: the use with ANT is deprecated, the most recent version uses MAVEN.

 ## Modules

 * Schema - Validation of the structures of the tables, indexes, packages, etc.
 * Data - Validation of core data tables.
-* Dbchange - Making the change tables in the style of ruby migrations.
+* Dbchange - Execute some change on tables, like "ruby migrations".

 ## How to Install